azzarelli/VET4NeRF/README.md

 # Splicing Video Renders for Visual Comparison (Customisable Method)

-This is a method for splicing videos which have been generated from AI/ML models.
-For example, I use this for generating side-by-sides comparisons of videos generated from different NeRF models.
+The ambition of this repo is to provide a simple but customisable pixel-wise video editor for visual comparison (side-by-side) of videos which have been rendered from AI/ML models.
+For example, I use this for generating side-by-sides comparisons of videos generated from different 3D models.

+(Working on visual examples)

-PRs accepted: Happy to make modifications/Accept methods (once there ar enough image modification/build methods, I will add a `utils/custom_modifiers.py` to share)
+PRs accepted: Happy to make modifications/accept methods -> once there are enough image modification/build methods, I will add a `utils/custom_modifiers.py` to share them.

 ## Requirements